 The Organization's measure of operations as presented in the consolidated statement of activities includes operating revenue from contributions, products and services, investment returns made available for current use, and other revenues.
 The measure of operations includes support for operating activities from both donor-restricted sources and those without donor restrictions.
+Nonoperating activities primarily include pension-related changes other than net periodic benefit cost and changes in the fair value of investments.

-June 30, 2023 (With summarized information for the year ended June 30, 2022)
+June 30, 2024 (With summarized information for the year ended June 30, 2023)